 - Information guides and factsheets which cover a wide range of topics affecting older people

 - Home visits for certain enquiries such as helping to complete Attendance Allowance and Blue Badge forms.
 If it would be difficult for you to visit us or access our advice in another way, we can sometimes visit you at home for other advice.
 An appointment will always be made in advance and our adviser will carry identification.
-If you have any concerns about someone turning up at your door who claims to be from Age UK Wiltshire, please ask them to remain outside and contact us to confirm if it is legitimate.
-Currently suspended due to COVID19

 - Some of our team also attend community events.

 Legal affairs service (Salisbury office) - free 30mins appointment with a solicitor from Bonallack & Bishop at their monthly clinic.
 Appointments must be booked in advance.